Health and Physical Education (HPED)

 This class will examine essential topics in the areas of developing, delivering, and evaluating effective lessons in Health and Physical Education for both regular and special education students.
 Knowledge gained in this class will enable each educator to be better prepared to plan, implement, and evaluate an effective lesson for his/her students on either the elementary or secondary level.

-HPED 522 Topics in Special Health & Pe 3
+HPED 522 Topics in Special Health & PE 3

 HPED 552 Fld Expierence: Indiv, Dual, Team Sports 1